⚠️ System is currently offline — submissions won't go through. Please notify reception.

 Headgear instructions must be followed carefully for safety, as well as for optimum orthodontic results.
 A headgear that is pulled outward while the elastic force is attached can snap back and injure the face or eyes.
 The patient must release the elastic force before removing the headgear from the teeth.

-Jaw Joints
+Jaw Joints (TMJ)

 Problems with accompanying pain in the Temporo-Mandibular Joint (TMJ), also called "jaw joint", is also a possibility.
 In many cases orthodontic treatment can improve already existing TMJ pain, but not in all cases.
 Stress and tension are also factors in some TMJ problems.